 What Makes An Effective Value Proposition?

 Your value proposition is your company's primary unique identifier.
-The most effective value propositions highlight those one or two key differences that separates you from competitors.
+Knowing how to write a proposition statement for your company landing page is imperative when running a business.
+The most effective propositions highlight those one or two key differences that separates you from competitors.
 Effective value propositions are what clearly distinguish your business from competitors, while highlighting why working with your company is the wise decision.
+The best value propositions are clear, concise, and to the point.

-Defining your value proposition is essential for any business.
+Defining your value preposition is essential for any business.
 If you know what separates you from the rest, it will be much easier to sell.
-A value proposition is your key advantage, and it is what makes you and your company unique.
-So even if you are operating in the most saturated industry in the world, that value proposition is going to make you special; making all other competitors irrelevant.
-So, how long should value proposition be?
-Typically, two to three sentences is ideal.
+Your value proposition is your key advantage, and it is what makes you and your company unique.
+So even if you are operating in the most saturated industry in the world, that unique selling proposition is going to make you special; making all other competitors irrelevant.
+So, how long should a value proposition be?
+Typically, two to three sentences is ideal for reaching your customer base.
+When it comes time to test your value proposition, you will immediately see the benefits of getting to the point.

 Understanding B2B Value Propositions